cftiangco/abc-company-php/README.md

 Crimson Tiangco (a2e exam)

-## Instruction on how to run this application
+## Instruction on how to run this application using docker

 - Clone the application repository.
 - Edit the **models/Main.php** file to match your database credentials.